rafe-kanektd/chatbot-ui-ws/README.md

 A lightweight and modern chat interface for LLM interactions with Markdown support!

+This branch features the changes contributed by [CameliaK](https://github.com/CameliaK), including integrated web search functionality connected to the LLM prompt.

 ## Overview

 A minimalist chat interface built with React and TypeScript, designed to be easily integrated with any LLM backend.
 Features a clean and modern design.